Jacksonville Divorce Lawyer

 Deciding what is in the child’s best interests can be fact-intensive and require a lot of evidence, such as school records, medical reports, witness testimony, photographs, and recordings.
 Our divorce attorney in Jacksonville has been handling such cases for decades.
 We can quickly get to the heart of what you need to protect your child and parenting rights.

-Fill Out the Form Below to Speak with Our Jacksonville Divorce Lawyers
+Fill Out the Form Below to Speak with a Trusted Jacksonville Divorce Attorney

 Alimony or spousal support can be an important consideration when the income from one spouse may be needed to support two households.
 In the State of Florida, permanent alimony is no longer available, but support may be awarded on a temporary basis based on what is equitable.